seveibar/pragmaticversioning/README.md

   that can be controlled by the package author.
   - For example, the author may choose to have long term support on version 1 while
 - In Semantic Versioning, each change must carry meaning, there is no version number for small patches or changes that have not been evaluated for meaning.
-Pragmatic versioning solves this by
+Pragmatic versioning solves this by always interpreting a contribution as an INCREMENT by default

 ## Tagged Versions and Computed Version